 4. Browse at Powell’s City of Books

 This is the largest independent and used bookstore in the world, home to over a million books.
-Established in 1971, it has 3,500 different sections and buys over 3,000 new and used books each and every day.
-If you’re a book lover like me, you could easily spend a good chunk of time here.
-There’s also a café (World Cup Coffee and Tea House), so you can grab a coffee or tea and cozy up with your new purchases.
+Established in 1971, the store takes up an entire city block and has 3,500 different sections.
+It buys upwards of 3,000 new and used books each and every day so if you’re a book lover like me, you could easily spend a good chunk of time here!

 1005 W Burnside St, +1 800-878-7323, powells.com/locations/powells-city-of-books.
 Open daily 9am–10pm.

 Portland is known for its donuts.
 If you Google the city or search for it on social media, donuts will inevitably pop up.
 Voodoo Doughnut put the city on the map with its weird and wonderful combinations, such as Cap’n Crunch or maple bacon.
 It also makes cream-filled phallic donuts as well — so you can see why it’s become a quirky staple of the city.

 Some locals might argue that Voodoo is for tourists, preferring donuts from Blue Star instead.
 You can’t go wrong with either choice.
 Why not try both and see for yourself.
 You only live once, after all!